Newcastle upon Tyne is a major transport hub for the whole of northern England and the border region between Scotland and England.

-It has its own major international airport and very busy rail services - both regional and long distance.
+It has its own major international airport and a very busy rail network – serving both regional and long-distance routes.

 By air

-Approximately 10 km north-west of the centre is the international airport Newcastle NCL.
+The international airport is situated approximately 10 km north-west of the city centre Newcastle NCL.

-The airport is relatively small, but has a large number of low-cost routes across Europe, supplemented by many conventional network airlines to major European hubs.
+Although the airport is relatively small, it offers a large number of low-cost flights across Europe, complemented by many traditional network airlines serving major European hubs.

-If you're heading to Newcastle from abroad, flying is always the first choice.
+If you’re travelling to Newcastle from abroad, flying is always the first choice.

-Fares are very low, especially to destinations in Western Europe and, in low season, Southern Europe where there is the most competition.
+Flight prices are very low, particularly to destinations in Western Europe and, during the off-season, also in Southern Europe, where competition is fiercest.

-Return tickets to Newcastle from destinations in Western Europe are often well below 90 gbp.
-Prices from Central and Eastern Europe are then common between 160 gbp and 250 gbp.
+Return flights to Newcastle from destinations in Western Europe often cost less than 90 gbp.
+Prices from Central and Eastern Europe typically range between 160 gbp and 250 gbp.

-International flights are mostly operated by these airlines:
+International flights are mainly operated by the following airlines:

-• Jet2 - has one of its largest bases in Newcastle and flies mainly to coastal destinations in Europe, the Canaries, but also to Central Europe (e.g. Prague, Budapest, Vienna, Krakow)
+• Jet2 – has one of its largest hubs in Newcastle and flies mainly to coastal destinations in Europe and the Canary Islands, as well as to Central Europe (for example, Prague, Budapest, Vienna and Kraków)

-• Ryanair - usually the cheapest airline, it flies mainly to southern Europe, Ireland or Poland
+• Ryanair – usually the cheapest airline, flying mainly to southern Europe, Ireland or Poland

-• KLM - frequent service to Amsterdam with connecting flights worldwide
+• KLM – a frequent service to Amsterdam with connecting flights to destinations worldwide

-• Emirates - the only long-haul route to Dubai with connecting flights to Asia, Australia and Africa
+• Emirates – the only long-haul route is to Dubai, with connecting flights to Asia, Australia and Africa

-• Air France - frequent service to Paris with connecting flights worldwide
+• Air France – a frequent service to Paris with connecting flights to destinations worldwide

-• Lufthansa - Frankfurt with connecting flights to the whole world
+• Lufthansa – Frankfurt and connecting flights to destinations worldwide

 • Eurowings – Düsseldorf